 The full script is available below:

-Managing Python CLI Applications With pipx
+Managing Python Applications With pipx

-For example, there are CLI applications to:
+For example, there are Python applications to:

-• Provide a unified command line interface to Amazon Web Services (awscli)
+- Provide a unified command line interface to Amazon Web Services (awscli)

-• Explore and arrange tabular data (visidata)
+- Explore and arrange tabular data (visidata)

-• Search and browse Stack Overflow from the terminal (socli)
+- Search and browse Stack Overflow from the terminal (socli)

 pipx is closely related to pip, but while pip is designed to handle both library and application installations, pipx focuses on the latter.
 In addition, pipx creates isolated environments for each application and its associated package.